ClareBee/skills_matrix/security_principles/A05_Broken_Access_Control.md

 - Assurance for MAC must ensure classification of objects is at appropriate level.

 ### Permission Based Access Control
-- abstraction of application actions into a set of permissions e.g. string based name, "READ".
+- Abstraction of application actions into a set of permissions e.g. string based name, "READ".
 Access decisions made by checking if current user has permission associated w requested application action.

-- direct relationship between the user and permission (called a grant), or an indirect one, where permission grant is given to an intermediate entity such as user group (easier to manage for many users who inherit permissions).
+- Direct relationship between the user and permission (called a grant), or an indirect one, where permission grant is given to an intermediate entity such as user group (easier to manage for many users who inherit permissions).
-- classes of permissions possible eg document permissions - read/write/delete, server permissions - start/stop/reboot
+- Classes of permissions possible eg document permissions - read/write/delete, server permissions - start/stop/reboot

 ___
 Source: